astroboy7531/GK-docusaurus/docs/2/a.md

 # a.
 Galactic Kingdom: Genesis Conquerors

 The player character is a Conqueror.
-Conquerors are NFTs on SOLANA at first but will be multi-chain in the near future.
-More on our multi-chain vision will be shared later on.
+Conquerors are gaming assets on chain..

 There will be three different collections of Conquerors :